All posts

 The important thing is clarity.
 A managed account model should be easy to understand before money is deposited.
 AdFlint explains its model on the Account Ownership page and keeps related policies on the Security and Privacy pages.

-How AdFlint Uses Managed Accounts
+Why AdFlint Does Not Use Managed Accounts

 Bottom Line